THE SHIPYARD

 LYRAN

-with the Jagdpather and the expected performance of the HDW prompted the Empire
+and the expected performance of the HDW prompted the Empire to consider this

-to consider this design for production in Y180.
-The Fighting Tiger was to have
+design for production in Y180.
+The Fighting Tiger was to have been

 retaining firepower equal to a Heavy Command Cruiser.
 It was an unconventional